bencodezen/bencodezen/src/learn/scalable-prop-patterns.md

 <h2 class="section-title">What You Will Learn</h2>

-After taking this workshop, you will learn:
+After taking this workshop, you will better understand:

 - How to master using props with components
 - Best practices for creating and maintaining props